Today was the day.

 Madeline closed her eyes and inhaled slowly, letting the aroma of the cold tea in the bottom of her cup mix with the volumes of aged paper unfurrow her troubled brow, but all she could see in the darkness was his Levi’s face staring back at her.

 Was it possible she’d been wrong about him?
 She didn’t want to believe it, but signs existed.
 Like the terror in the eyes of the felinae twins at the Halloween party, and Scott’s remarks about Levi being a monster.
 Even Cameron’s hatred of him.
 Could his mischievous green eyes, the same eyes that looked upon her with such playfulness, be the same eyes that could look upon a pleading child and give no mercy?
 Did a bastet have the power to make ordinary humans believe the lies they were told?
 Could they charm suspicions away?

 Without reading through the rest of the sheets, Madeline closed the folder in front of her, managing to successfully hide how deeply the information disturbed her.

 She had to go.

-Rattled, she didn’t want to give Takeshi, or whoever was undoubted monitoring her via CCTV, the privilege of watching her fall apart.
+Rattled, she didn’t want to give Takeshi, or whoever was undoubtedly monitoring her via CCTV, the privilege of watching her fall apart.
 Extruding only a calm presence, she returned to the aisle, sliding Levi’s folder back into place.
 But before heading back to the sofa where her purse and coat rested, she once again stepped down the first aisle, looking for a book on bastet.
-It was a bit tricky to find because if the name being in katakana, and the fact Madeline was internally crumbling wasn’t helping.
+It was a bit tricky to find because of the name being in katakana, and the fact Madeline was internally crumbling wasn’t helping.